 - The mentioned above situations are solvable, but only if you consult the police.

 Vehicle Owner Information

 As we've mentioned above, neither owner names, nor addresses are shown during an online owner lookup VIN.
 The Driver's Privacy Protection Act restricts the spreading of such data in vain.

-Can anyone find a car ownership history online?
+Can anyone find owner of vehicle by vin number online?
 Yes.
 Pay a visit to any VIN check site and get this information easily.
 Print the key into the search box, press "Enter" - and you'll immediately see a report about the car's history, including the data about the previous owner (or several owners).
 The important thing is that not a single VIN check site includes names, addresses of the car owners and other deeply private details.
 It's a popular misconception that VIN lookup sites illegally provide private information: actually, they don't.
 You'll only see, how many owners the precise car had (if indicated on checkout page), and in which way these people treated the vehicle.
 You'll see in which states every ownership took place, and in which car businesses the vehicle participated.
 If the previous car's owner was an insurance company, if the vehicle is a salvaged lemon, if it was ever stolen, - all this information can be seen on any VIN search site in a couple of clicks - just print the 17 digits into the search box and press the "Check" button.

 A VIN code has a relatively short history but has become irreplaceable since the moment it appeared.
 VIN codes began to be implemented in 1954.
 Due to the lack of normalized requirements for these numbers, a variety of formats could be used by the manufacturers.